Sign In / Sign Out

 - Map and Locations

-Jessica Early, Associate Professor of English at Arizona State University, is a scholar of English education and secondary literacy.
-She initially began her career in the field of education as a high school English teacher.
-Her research combines qualitative and quantitative methods to examine language and literacy practices in ethnically and linguistically diverse secondary English Language Arts classrooms as well as the preparation and professional development of urban English Language Arts teachers.
+Jessica Early, associate professor of English at Arizona State University, is a scholar of English education and secondary literacy.
+She is the director of the English education and the Central Arizona Writing Project, a local site of the National Writing Project, at ASU.
+She initially began her career in the field of education as a high school English language arts teacher.
+Her research combines qualitative and quantitative methods to examine the teaching of writing and writing practices in ethnically and linguistically diverse secondary English Language Arts classrooms as well as the preparation and professional development of urban English Language Arts teachers.

-She is the Director of the Central Arizona Writing Project, located in the Department of English at Arizona State University.
+She is the director of the Central Arizona Writing Project (CAWP), located in the Department of English at Arizona State University.
 The CAWP is part of the National Writing Project network, the oldest and largest professional development project in the United States.
-In addition to working with K-12 teachers throughout the greater Phoenix area, Dr. Early teaches Research Methods in English Education, Methods of Teaching Composition in Secondary Classrooms, and Teaching Texts and Critical Literacy in Secondary Classrooms.
-Her current research focuses on the teaching of college and career-ready writing at the secondary level and on finding successful ways of shifting curriculum to better prepare ethnically and linguistically diverse students for the kinds of writing tasks they will need in college, the work place, and the community.
+In addition to working with K-12 teachers throughout the greater Phoenix area, Early teaches Research Methods in English Education, Methods of Teaching Composition in Secondary Classrooms, and Teaching Texts and Critical Literacy in Secondary Classrooms.
+Her current research focuses on the writing at the secondary level and on finding successful ways of shifting curriculum to better prepare ethnically and linguistically diverse students for the kinds of writing tasks they will need in college, the work place, and the community.

 Justin Scholes is in his 8th year teaching middle school English Language Arts and is currently a doctoral student in the English Education program at Arizona State University.
 He became a teaching fellow of the Central Arizona Writing Project in 2017 and has taught the Young Adult Writing Program at ASU for the last couple summers.
 He enjoys reading and writing and is particularly fond of dystopian, sci-fi, and post-apocalyptic literature and film.
 His research interests include writing instruction in secondary schools, grammar in the context of writing, and young adult literature.

 Tina Norgren has worked in Arizona State University's English Education department since April 2009.
 She took on the administrative duties for the Central Arizona Writing Project and Young Adult Writing Program in September of 2009.
-Tina is originally from the New England area but has happily lived in snowless Tempe for the last 30 years with her husband and four children.
+Tina is originally from the New England area but has happily lived in snowless Tempe for the last 40 years with her husband, four children, and three grandchildren.
 Three of her children graduated in May 2009 from ASU.
 Tina has been involved with the ASU Parents Association from 2003-2012 and was president in 2007.